yairemartinez/it-ticket-sim-lab/tickets/Ticket-04-Shared-Folder-Permission-Issue/03-troubleshooting.md

 ---

 ## Conclusion
-The issue was determined to be caused by restrictive NTFS permissions despite permissive share permissions.
+The access issue was caused by a combination of restrictive NTFS permissions and overly restrictive share permissions.
+Although the share permissions initially allowed read access, they did not permit write or modify actions.
+As a result, even after NTFS permissions were corrected, the user’s effective access remained limited until both permission layers were aligned.